 Accounting Salaries in Vermont

-It is lucrative to be an accountant in Vermont, as the mean annual salary for accountants and auditors in 2013 was $68,950, well above the national average.
-Accountants in well-developed areas such as Burlington earn even more: approximately $71,000 on average, which puts the area in the top of the highest paying in the country.
+It is lucrative to be an accountant in Vermont, as the mean annual salary for accountants and auditors in 2020 was $51,963, slightly above the national average.
+Accountants in well-developed areas can earn even more.
+Here are some different parts of the state with a wide range of annual Vermont accounting salaries:

 |Vermont Accounting Jobs|